waiyanwh/aws_python/README.md

 # AWS_python
-AWS automation with python3 using boto3
+AWS (EC2) auto creation with python3 using boto3

 Recommend using with python3